-Elderberry (Sambucus nigra): Eldberries are a powerful immune system stimulant.
+(Sambucus nigra): Eldberries are a powerful immune system stimulant.
 Recent studies indicated that elderberry preparations may shorten the duration of cold cold and flu.
 This flavorful antiviral serves as the foundation of these medicinal lollipops.

-Marshmallow Root (Althaea officinalis): Demulcent and anti-inflammatory, marshmallow root boosts the throat coating action of the candy while also simultaneously reducing the perceived heat and discomfort.
+(Althaea officinalis): Demulcent and anti-inflammatory, marshmallow root boosts the throat coating action of the candy while also simultaneously reducing the perceived heat and discomfort.

-Wild Cherry Bark (Prunus serotina): Undoubtedly the familiar flavor of few commercial brands of cough drops, wild cherry bark acts as a powerful antispasmodic, banishing hacking, tense, coughing fits.
+(Prunus serotina): Undoubtedly the familiar flavor of few commercial brands of cough drops, wild cherry bark acts as a powerful antispasmodic, banishing hacking, tense, coughing fits.

-Candy Making Wisdom
+Elderberry Candy Making Tips

 A few words of wisdom about candy making.
 This is no time to multitask.
 Candy making requires undivided attention – so keep kids, pets and pestering spouses out of the kitchen while you are in the process.
 Prepare yourself to stand at the stove for quite a while as there is no way to expedite the cooking process without courting disaster (see first paragraph).
 Slow and steady wins the race here.
 Have your molds prepared and at the ready.
 Wear long sleeves to protect your arms from splatter.
 Furthermore, damp or humid weather will greatly impact cooking time and results.
 A humid environment may result in particularly sticky lollipops.
 Once cooled and set, the lollipops should be coated in corn starch, powdered sugar, or (if you are feeling especially herbal) ground slippery elm root to prevent stickiness.